bakks/butterfish/README.md

     Start a Butterfish console and server.

   prompt [<prompt> ...]
     Run an LLM prompt without wrapping, stream results back.
-Accepts piped input.
 This is a straight-through call to the LLM from the command line with a given prompt.
+    This accepts piped input, if there is both piped input and a prompt then they will be concatenated together (prompt first).
 It is recommended that you wrap the prompt with quotes.
-    This defaults to the text-davinci-003.
+The default GPT model is text-davinci-003.

   summarize [<files> ...]
     Semantically summarize a list of files (or piped input).
 We read in the